ClouderaEdu/CDE_CLI_Simple/README.md

 Issue the following command to run the local PySpark file in CDE.
 Notice this does not require the data being in cloud storage as a prerequisite.

 ```
+cde spark submit sql.py
 ```

 #### Step 3: Create a CDE Resource

 Create a CDE Resource of type *file* with the following command.
+The resource will be named "cde_cli_simple".

 ```
+cde resource create --name cde_cli_simple
 ```

 #### Step 4: Upload the Spark Job File to the CDE Resource

-Load the PySpark file located in this directory to the CDE Resource.
+Load the PySpark file to the CDE Resource.
+The command assumes the sql.py file is located in your local directory.

 ```
+cde resource upload --name cde_cli_simple --local-path "sql.py" --resource-path "sql.py"
 ```